sueanyv/01-modular_patterns_and_testing/README.md

 You should have at least one test that verifies the output of the function.

-Your code should pass the **.eslintrc** included in this repository.

 Your submission should be a link to your pull request.

 ##Bonus: